 The purpose of Pixie’s fundraisers is twofold: to continue to maintain Pixie Park as a clean, safe place for children and grandchildren, and to continue to support and maintain the Marin Art and Garden Center.
 It is because of the Marin Art and Garden Center that Pixie has such a beautiful and unique environment for children and grandchildren to thrive.

-2019 is a very big year for Pixie Park.
-The renovations are moving forward, and we are getting ever closer to breaking ground on the project.
-The results will be amazing and will make the park even more magical for our little ones.
+2020 is a very big year for Pixie Park.
+The renovations are complete, and we will reopen the park soon.
+The results are amazing and will make the park even more magical for our little ones.
 Thank you to everyone who has been involved so far, and please let me know if you are interested in volunteering for or donating to the effort!
 Learn more about the Pixie Park Capital Campaign and consider contributing to the campaign.
 Any amount is deeply appreciated.